Sheep To Shawl Competition

 Teams

-Due to space considerations, the number of competing teams will be limited to five.
-One back-up registration will be accepted, in case a team cannot compete as planned.
-Each team will consist of one shearer, three spinners, and one weaver.
-Please note: the shearer may not assist in the wool preparation or act as a helping member of the team during the competition.
-Youth teams (where all three spinners and the weaver are under 18 years of age as of January 1) are welcome to compete, and they will have different guidelines for their shawl.
+The number of teams competing will be limited to six.
+One back-up entry will be accepted, in case a team cannot compete as planned.
+New in 2026: Teams will now consist of six people: one shearer, ONE FIBER PREP PERSON, three spinners, and one weaver.
+The shearer may not assist in the fiber prep or act as a helping member of the team during the competition.
+Spinners may assist in fiber prep only during the first 15 minutes after the fleece is off the sheep.
+The fiber prep person may not serve as a 4th spinner on the team.
+Youth teams (where all three spinners and the weaver are 18 years of age or younger as of the date of the competition) are welcome to compete, and they will have different guidelines for their shawl.

 Sheep